w-e-w/embedding-inspector/README.md

 v2.4: Added "Concat mode" option.
 In this mode, embeddings will be just combined instead of being mixed.
 For example, "mona" and "lisa" can be combined into a single embedding "monalisa" which will contain 2 vectors, and the result will be the same as having "mona lisa" in the prompt, but with a single keyword.

-v2.5 Added "global multiplier" option, which is useful to adjust strength in concat mode.
-Added a mini tokenizer.
+v2.5 Added a mini tokenizer.
 You can select "Send IDs to mixer" option to automate converting a short prompt to an embedding.

 v2.52 Added an experimental eval feature.
 Text entered in Eval box will be evaluated and applied to the saved embedding.
 Not exactly useful, but see bottom of this page for usage.

+v2.53 Added graph for saved embedding.

 # Manual Installation